Kangaroo Management in Australia: the need for reform

 - MC: Rosie Cooney

-- Panel members: George Wilson, John Read (ESA), Bruce Martin (ILSC), Cathy Waters (NSW DPI), Leon Zanker (landholder) and Dennis King (Kangaroo Industry Association of Australia)
+- Panel members: George Wilson, John Read (University of Adelaide), Mark Koolmatrie (Kukabrak Elder of Southern South Australia, Ngarrindjeri Man), Cathy Waters (NSW DPI), Leon Zanker (landholder) and Doug Jobson (Kangaroo Industry Association of Australia)

 1730 Symposium close – drinks and refreshments